CovertLab/WholeCellSimDB/README.md

 ## Quick Start

-1. Setup your database in the `DATABASE` dict in `WholeCellDB/settings.py`.
+1. Setup your database in the `DATABASES` dict in `WholeCellDB/settings.py`.
 For more information on how you can do this, see the [django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/#database-setup).

 2. In the `wcdb/models.py` file, change the value of `HDF5_ROOT` to the location you wish to save the HDF5 data.